chubetho/Bachelor_Thesis/chapters/fundamental.typ

 #import "@preview/glossarium:0.4.1": glspl

 = Decision Framework <section_decision_framework>

-This chapter will use the micro frontends decision framework introduced by Luca Mezzalira in his book "Building Micro Frontends" @mezzalira_BuildingMicroFrontends2nd_.
-This comprehensive framework focuses on four key areas: definition, composition, routing, and communication.
+This chapter will use the micro frontends decision framework introduced by Luca Mezzalira in his book "Building Micro Frontends".
+This comprehensive framework focuses on four key areas: definition, composition, routing, and communication @mezzalira_BuildingMicroFrontends2nd_.
 These areas are important and must be thoroughly considered sequentially and decided upon before starting to build a micro frontends system.

 To provide a more rounded perspective and deepen the understanding of this framework, this chapter also uses insights from two other important works in the field.
 "The Art of Micro Frontends" by Florian Rappl @rappl_ArtMicroFrontends_2021 offers valuable additional viewpoints on best practices and advanced techniques.
 Similarly, Michael Geers's "Micro Frontends in Action" @geers_MicroFrontendsAction_2020 provides practical examples and case studies that illustrate the application of the micro frontends framework in real-world scenarios.

 == Split Strategies <section_split>

-There are two primary approaches to split a frontend application: horizontally or vertically.
+There are two primary strategies to split a frontend application: horizontally or vertically.
 In both approaches, a micro frontend is defined to represent a complete subdomain, which can be categorized as core, supporting, or generic, as introduced in @section_ddd.
 A horizontal split implies a one-to-many relationship between views and micro frontends, where a single view is made up of multiple micro frontends, each responsible for a specific feature within that view.
-In contrast, a vertical split establishes a many-to-one relationship, where each micro frontend is responsible for one or more complete vertical slices of the application.
+In contrast, a vertical split establishes a many-to-one relationship, where one micro frontend is responsible for managing the functionality of several views.

 === Horizontal-Split

-In this approach, micro frontends coexist within the same view, each responsible for a specific section of the page.
+In this approach, many micro frontends coexist within the same view, each responsible for a specific section of the page.
 For instance, in a product detail view (as illustrated in @figure_horizontal_split), three micro frontends managed by the product team, the recommendation team, and the checkout team collaborate to present a unified user interface within a single page.

+#figure(
+  image("/assets/horizontal_split_web.png"),
+  caption: [A product detail view composed of three micro frontends.], ) <figure_horizontal_split>

 Horizontal-split architecture is often chosen when there is a requirement for reusable micro frontends across different pages within the application.
 By supporting granular modularization, this method not only enhances reusability and flexibility but also promotes more efficient resource usage.
 Additionally, this approach proves particularly beneficial in scenarios where multiple teams are working simultaneously on the application, as it allows for the easy division of subdomains into smaller, manageable units.